 EDUCATION OUTSIDE THE CLASSROOM (E.O.T.C.)

 Class trips play a very important role in our school programmes.
-There will often be a charge for these activities.
+All school trips (with the exception of camp) are provided at no cost.
 Parents are always needed to help with trips.
-Please contact us if payment is an issue.

 Every two years the Year 5 & 6 students attend a two-night camp at Carey Park in Henderson Valley.
 Every alternate year this same year group has a city walk experience where they complete a scavenger hunt throughout the CBD.
 The School Camp and City Walk usually take place in early Term 2.

 ORGANISATION OF CLASSES